isabella-c-siu/Charlie_iOS_Application/README.md

 Eco-Friendly Focus: Reduce plastic waste by refilling your reusable water bottle, contributing to smarter, greener urban living.

-Impact on Smart City Infrastructure:
+# Impact on Smart City Infrastructure:

-AquaFinder aligns perfectly with the goals of smart city initiatives by promoting sustainable practices and enhancing public access to essential resources.
+Charlie aligns perfectly with the goals of smart city initiatives by promoting sustainable practices and enhancing public access to essential resources.
 By integrating real-time data and user feedback, cities can optimize their water distribution points, improve public health infrastructure, and support eco-friendly urban environments.

-Benefits for You and the Planet:
+# Benefits for You and the Planet:

 Stay Healthy: Regular hydration boosts your energy, focus, and overall health.